mathworks/Examples-RoadRunnerSimulinkCosimulation/README.md

 - **handsOn04_sensorSimulaiton.mlx**: Add a sensor model to a model that moves a fixed distance.
 Start with a LiDAR sensor, then add a camera and millimeter-wave sensor to the vehicle and visualize the measurement data.
 - **handsOn04_2_sensorSimulaitonObserver.mlx**: Obtain and visualize data from each sensor model using Observer (R2024b or later).
 The vehicle moves as designed in RoadRunner Scenario while sensor data is collected.
 - **handsOn05_simulaitonPathFollowing.mlx**: Use the RoadRunner ScenarioReader block to obtain speed and trajectory information, and then experience a Simulink model in which the vehicle follows the created trajectory.
 Also try the mode where a bicycle vehicle dynamics model is controlled by Stanley control, and compare the difference in each trajectory.
 - **handsOn06_simulaitonPathFollowing14DoF.mlx**: Use the RoadRunner ScenarioReader to obtain speed and trajectory information, and then experience a Simulink model in which the vehicle follows the cretaed trajectory.
-Alos try the mode where a 14 DOF full vehicle model (6 DOF for the vehicle body + 2  DOF × 4 tires) is controlled by Stanley control, and compare the difference in each trajectory.
+Also try the mode where a 14 DOF full vehicle model (6 DOF for the vehicle body + 2  DOF × 4 tires) is controlled by Stanley control, and compare the difference in each trajectory.
 Compare in a scene and scenario that enables you to see effects such as tire saturation and road gradients, which cannot be represetnted by a bicycle model.
+- **handsOn07_simulaitonPathFollowingMultibody.mlx**: Use the RoadRunner ScenarioReader to obtain speed and trajectory information, and then experience a Simulink model in which the vehicle follows the cretaed trajectory.
+This is a sample that uses a Simscape Multibody model for vehicle dynamics.

 ## Setup
 ### Execution Steps
 1. Create the RoadRunner project folder in advance.
-2. Execute in order from `handsOn00*` through `handsOn05*`.
+2. Execute in order from `handsOn00*` through `handsOn07*`.

 ### Important Notes
 If HTTP_PROXY or HTTPS_PROXY environment variables for a proxy server are set, MATLAB may be unable to launch RoadRunner (i.e., RoadRunner function fails to connect MATLAB and RoadRunner).